elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 ## Configuration

 Configuration files provide a mechanism for us to configure the environment of any application.
-Such configuration is done by the `config/config.exs` file.
-This config file is read at build time, when we compile our application.
+Elixir provides two configuration entry points:

+  * `config/config.exs` - this file is read at build time, before we compile our application and before we even load our dependencies.
+This means we can't access the code in our application nor in our dependencies.
+However, it means we can control how they are compiled

+  * `config/runtime.exs` - this file is read after our application and dependencies are compiled and therefore it can configure how our application works at runtime.
+If you want to read system environment variables (via `System.get_env/1`) or any sort of external configuration, this is the appropriate place to do so

 For example, we can configure IEx default prompt to another value.
-Let's create the `config/config.exs` file with the following content:
+Let's create the `config/runtime.exs` file with the following content:

 ```elixir
 import Config